Tommager1107/SCPLink/README.md

 ## Plugin Development Status
 - SCPLink is currently in development.
+- The planned release date for the Alpha version (1.0.0) is set for May 10, 2024.
-- Planned release scheduled for the end of summer 2024.
+- The full version is planned to be released by the end of summer 2024.
 - Stay tuned for updates!

 For more updates, join our Discord server: [ShyGuyParadise](https://dsc.gg/shyguyparadise)